Surviving Summer (TV series)

-Surviving Summer is an Australian teen drama television series that premiered on June 3, 2022, on Netflix.
+Surviving Summer is an Australian teen drama television series that premiered on 3 June 2022 on Netflix.
 The first season consists of 10 episodes.
-In November 2022, the series was renewed for a second season.
+In November 2022, the series was renewed for a second season, which premiered on 15 September 2023.

+The show was canceled after two seasons with Lilliana Bowrey confirming on social media that the show would not be returning.

 Plot

-Rebellious teenager Summer Torres is expelled from her high school in Brooklyn and sent to stay with the family of an old friend of her mother's in Australia, where she falls in with a clique of competitive surfers.
+Rebellious teenager Summer Torres is expelled from her high school in Brooklyn and sent to stay with the family of an old friend of her mother's in Australia, where she falls in with a clique of competitive surfers, and trouble causes in her footsteps.

 Production

 Development

 The series is created by Joanna Werner and Josh Mapleston.
 Josh Mapleston, Magda Wozniak, Keir Wilkins, Gemma Crofts and Kirsty Fisher serve as writers.
 Ben Chessell serves as a director, with Sian Davies and Charlotte George also directing episodes in the first season.
 Joanna Werner and Stuart Menzies serve as executive producers.
-The series was initially conceived as a Parent Trap concept with two female cousins, but a request from Netflix to have the series appeal to boys as well led to one of the characters to be changed to a boy, Ari.
+The series was initially conceived as a Parent Trap concept with two female cousins, but a request from Netflix to have the series appeal to boys as well led to one of the characters to be changed to a boy, Ari, and another change from it switching to Margot's sister taking Summer in to old family friends.
 Filming occurred in a number of places in Victoria's Surf Coast: Aireys Inlet, Anglesea, Wye River, Lorne, Cumberland River and Bell's Beach.
 It consisted of two units working concurrently: one filming the drama and a separate unit shooting the surfing.

-A trailer for the series was released on May 17, 2022.

-On November 18, 2022, the series was renewed for a second season.
+On 18 November 2022 the series was renewed for a second season.
+Season two aired on 15 September 2023, with Netflix yet to renew it for a third season.